 Students first learned about performance as a tool for interpreting, analyzing and celebrating stories.
 Then they interviewed residents at a transitional housing facility and turned their stories into a play they performed for the residents.

-Northwestern has more than 30 service learning partners, including these:
+Northwestern has worked with more than 30 service-learning partners, including these:

 - American Red Cross

 - Orange City Food Pantry